nimeshpatelaureatelabs/demo/README.md

 ## CronScheduler by Kiwi Commerce Ltd

-#### You can view and analyze the all cron job of the system.
-You can run your cron job any time using the admin panel.
+Easily setup cron job
-You have the total control of all the cron job running in the setup.
+Manage cron job from the backend
+Have a beautiful and managed timeline feature
+See the longest running cron job on Dashboard
+Receive an email if any cron job produce a fatal error Find the actual load on CPU/Memory by cron job execution Automatically kill the long running job

+Find More details on <a href="https://kiwicommerce.co.uk/extensions/magento2-cron-scheduler/">Kiwi Commerce Ltd</a>

 ## Cron Jobs